DETAILED ACTION

 the color filter (230) does not overlap (shown not overlapping) the first area (A1) of the second subpixel (SP2).

-Regarding claim 27, Lee teaches the display of claim 26 and goes on to teach wherein the first area (A1, Fig 3A; please see annotated figure below) of the second subpixel (SP2) is an area between (shown as area between) the light emission area (EA) of the second subpixel (SP2, shown as white subpixel) and the second area (A2).
+Regarding claim 27, the combination of Lee and Choi discloses the display of claim 26.
+Lee goes on to teach wherein the first area (A1, Fig 3A; please see annotated figure below) of the second subpixel (SP2) is an area between (shown as area between) the light emission area (EA) of the second subpixel (SP2, shown as white subpixel) and the second area (A2).

 PNG